Estimated reading time: 5 minutes

 What Is a Trade School?

 A trade school, or vocational school, teaches students specific trade skills required for certain technical or mechanical trades.
-For example, a person might attend a trade school if they are interested in becoming a:
+For example, a person might attend a vocational school if they are interested in becoming a:

 - Car mechanic